pbastowski/angular2-now/README.md

 - **@Service** `({ name: 'serviceName', ?module: 'angularModuleName' })`
 - **@Filter** `({ name: 'filterName', ?module: 'angularModuleName' })`
 - **@State** `({name: 'stateName', ?url: '/stateurl', ?defaultRoute: true/false, ?resolve: {...}, ?controller: controllerFunction, ?template: { } }))`

-### How to use the library

-To use the library, include it in your Angular 1.3, or higher, project. window.angular2now gives you access to all the decorator functions.
-You can import the functions you need into each module that needs them like this:

-Babel/ES6

-    var {Component, View, Inject} = angular2now;

-ES5

-    var Component = angular2now.Component;
-    var View = angular2now.View;
-    var Inject = angular2now.Inject;

-Or, if you want all the angular2-now decorator functions available for use anywhere in your application without explicitly importing them, then you could try this

-    angular.extend(window, angular2now)

 ### Using angular.module